-Jared Kirby has been involved in Combat for Screen & Stage and Western Martial Arts for nearly 25 years.
+Jared Kirby has been involved in Combat for Screen & Stage and Western Martial Arts for over 25 years.
 He teaches in New York City (and the metro area) and has choreographed fights Off-Broadway, Nationally, in London and Sydney.

 As a Fight Coordinator, Jared has worked with stars such as Peter Sarsgaard, Steve Guttenberg, Cameron Douglas and has trained performers who are working on hit shows.
 Jared is a member of Actor’s Equity and SAG/AFTRA.